Expert insights

-All sales pipelines are custom to a company, but they all largely follow a similar core structure.
-A contact in the pipeline is moved from stage to stage until they either fall off the pipeline or are closed and become a customer.
+A strong sales pipeline is customised to your company's sales process, but it will still follow a universal core structure.
+A deal in the sales pipeline is moved from stage to stage in the sales process until it either falls off the pipeline (Lost Deal) or is closed (Won Deal) and becomes a customer.

-This allows salespeople and managers to create realistic revenue forecasts as it enables them to see how many opportunities are pending, what probability of closing they have, and how many of those might close in a given timeframe.
+Clear sales pipelines and sales pipeline stages enable your sales team to see how many opportunities are pending, closing probabilities, forecast revenue, and how many of those deals might close in a given timeframe.

 Pipeline flexibility

-Not all opportunities will move through every stage in the sales pipeline.
+Not all opportunities will move through every one of your sales pipeline stages.

 For example, referrals tend to jump a couple of pipeline stages because they enter the pipeline pre-qualified.
-They don’t need to go through ‘Prospecting’, and ‘Qualifying’ stages because they have proactively sought your business out.
+They don’t need to go through the Prospecting stage because they have proactively sought your company out.
+They can move directly to the Qualifying Leads stage.

-Opportunities in any sales pipeline will all have a range of interest, urgency and context about your company, products or services.
+Opportunities in sales pipelines will all have a range of interest, urgency, and awareness about your company, products or services.
 A flexible point of entry into your pipeline is a must.

 Step 1: Define the stages of your sales pipeline

-Some businesses might have a sales pipeline for each department, some might have a pipeline for each product or service, and for some businesses just a single pipeline for the entire business is adequate.
+Some businesses might have a sales pipeline for each department, some might have a sales pipeline for each product or service, and for some businesses, just a single pipeline for the entire businesses sales cycle is adequate.

 Image source: Salesforce.com